WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 To install on Hapaneros using Qualcomm's UEFI, refer to https://github.com/WOA-Project/MSM8994-8992-NT-ARM64-Drivers/wiki/Getting-started-on-Hapanero-(Qualcomm-UEFI).
 It is highly recommended to avoid using this on EB2 Hapanero devices, and using Lumia950XlPkg instead.

-## Cellular disclaimers

-We've also been telling people on engineering devices to make backups, this is especially true here.
-Flashing an entire eMMC img on engineering devices will not only risk you damaging the device, but you will also lose for *ever* the modem partitions for *your* phone.
-Those are unique, there's ways to recover them but it's borderline legal.
-If you do not have the correct modem partitions for your device, you will *never* get Cellular to work on your device.
-You have been warned.